This lets you launch the Fibery MCP server and chatbot toolkit in an isolated, temporary Room for testing.

 create_entity

-Create a single Fibery entity with specified fields.
+Create a single Fibery entity in the specified database.

 {